What do University of Gloucestershire graduates go on to do?

-We'll help you to reach your goals, both during and after your time at university.
+We’ll help you to reach your goals, both during and after your time at university.
 Our lecturers are industry experts who will give you the freedom to express yourself and the inspiration to push yourself.
 You’ll explore what’s important to you and be supported to reach your full potential.
-95% of our graduates are in employment or further study within 6 months (DLHE survey 2016/17).
+96% of our graduates are in employment or further study within 15 months (HESA Graduate Outcomes Survey 2020/21).

 See what our former students have achieved since graduating…

 Richie Fourie works as a Rhino Monitor, protecting the endangered species from poaching and working towards conservation goals.
 “Coming to the reserve in my second year, and hearing their struggles with poaching I knew I had to do something.
 I asked what I could do and found the position I have now.”

 Olympic medallist & England rugby player

 Sports and Exercise graduate Ruaridh McConnochie was a silver Olympic medallist with the Great Britain rugby team at the 2016 Olympic Games in Rio and went on to play for England in the Rugby World Cup in 2019.

 No.1 in the charts

 Popular Music graduate Demi Marriner recorded and produced her debut EP during her first year at the university which entered the iTunes Country Album chart at number one.

 £19m business success